-Tutoring services for selected courses are available for students taking online and blended courses.
-The SmarThinking tutoring service is available in Canvas for each course.
-To request additional tutoring services (e.g., use of APA, improve research and writing skills) students should contact their cohort coordinator.
+Tutoring services for selected courses are available for students.
+The SmarThinking tutoring service is available in D2L for each course.
+To request additional tutoring services (e.g., use of APA, improve research and writing skills) students should contact their success coach.